'Maybe He Did, Maybe He Didn't': Trump Defends Saudis, Downplays U.S. Intel

 If the president held the crown prince directly responsible for Khashoggi's killing, it would damage the relationship between the two countries and could cloud the crown prince's future.

-The crown prince is 33 and in line for the throne when his father, King Salman, who is 82 and in poor health, passes from the scene.
-But Trump, whose son-in-law Jared Kushner has close ties with the crown prince, gave no indication that the larger relationship would be harmed.
+The crown prince is 33 and in line for the throne.
+His father, King Salman, is 82 and in poor health.
+But Trump, whose son-in-law, Jared Kushner, has close ties with the crown prince, gave no indication that the larger relationship would be harmed.

 "In any case," the president said, "our relationship is with the Kingdom of Saudi Arabia."